Saint Pudens

-Saint Pudens was an early Christian saint and martyr.
+Pudens was an early Christian saint and martyr.
 He is mentioned as a layman of the Roman Church in 2 Timothy 4:21.

+Life

-He is said to have been the son of Quintus Cornelius Pudens, a Roman Senator, and his wife Priscilla.
-According to legend, they were among the first converted by St. Peter in Rome.
+Born to a family of wealth and distinction, possibly of the Gens Cornelia, he was the son of Quintus Cornelius Pudens, a Roman senator, and his wife Priscilla, among the first converted by Peter in Rome.

 Pudens was baptised by Peter, who was a guest in his parents' house in Rome.
-Pudens was martyred under Nero (reigned 54–68).
-He is commemorated on April 14 in the Eastern Orthodox Church calendar and May 19 according to the Dominican Martyrology.

-He is said to have had two sons, Novatus and Timotheus, and two daughters, Praxedes and Pudentiana, all saints, but if Pudens' life is documented, those of his daughters are derived only by the existence of two ancient churches, Santa Prassede and Santa Pudenziana in Rome.
+A member of the Roman Senate, he was the father of two sons, Novatus and Timotheus, and, according to legend, two daughters, Praxedes and Pudentiana.
+Pudens was martyred under Nero (reigned 54–68) and buried in the Catacomb of Priscilla on the Via Salaria.

 The acts of the synod of Pope Symmachus (499) show the existence of a titulus Pudentis, a church with the authority to administer sacraments, which was also known as ecclesia Pudentiana.

+He is commemorated on April 14 and also January 4 in the Eastern Orthodox Church calendar and May 19 according to the Dominican Martyrology.